Contact: Mrs N. Cecere– Head of English

 Again, this is another single paper covering reading and writing questions.
 This time the reading section will involve answering questions on one non-fiction text and one literary non-fiction text.
 There will be four reading questions to answer, one short form question, two longer form questions and an extended question.
 Like Paper 1, the second half of the paper will involve answering one extended writing question, but this time the student will need to write to present a viewpoint.
 This paper is also out of 80, with 40 of the marks allocated to the reading section and 40 marks to the writing question.

-Many of the students who enjoyed studying GCSE English Language have gone on to study A Level English Langauge.
+Many of the students who enjoyed studying GCSE English Language and Literature have gone on to study A Level English Langauge or Literature.
 But, as the subject contains lots of skills that are transferrable any course would welcome pupils with a good qualification in the subject.

 Future careers include teaching, media, advertising, sales, social work and law.
 In fact, most employers would welcome a candidate with an English Language background and all the transferrable skills that person would bring with them.